-In analyzing the survey respondents’ evaluation of the characteristics offered, it was noted, somewhat to the surprise of the authors, that there were a significant number of respondents who were more open to accepting intuition and willing to follow hunches as valid critical thinking processes.
-This had not been anticipated from either officers or educators.
+In analyzing the survey respondents’ evaluation of the characteristics offered, it was noted, somewhat to the surprise of the authors, that there were a significant number of respondents who were open to accepting intuition and willing to follow hunches as valid critical thinking processes.
+This had not been foreseen by either the officers or educators.

 Some other early impressions were confirmed by the Likert data from the survey which appears below in Table 2.